Kanazawa Station

 Usually when you go to a Noh theatre you will be treated to a program of two or three Noh plays interspersed with one or two Kyogen style comedies and maybe some Noh dance performances too.
 The Kyogen comedies are usually a lot easier to follow than the Noh performances.
 Because the intention of Kyogen comedies is to make the audience laugh, the actors’ speech is clearer, and the actions and situations more exaggerated.
 Noh plays however, can be overwhelming for a beginner as they are so very unlike Western style dramas.
 A typical Noh play features lengthy poetic monologues in old fashioned language which are chanted by masked characters in heavy costumes.
 These monologues will be interspersed with elegant dances to haunting but repetitive music.
 For all these reasons it is not unusual for even regular Noh theatre goers to fall asleep.
 To avoid falling into a slumber it is a good idea to prepare yourself by reading the story of the play in advance.
 If you are familiar with the story then you will be enthralled by the expressive nature of the masks and dances, the spectacle created by the beautiful costumes, and the mysterious atmosphere created by the music.

-The excellent website The Noh has an extensive (and free) stock of both full plays and play synopses in both English and Japanese, as well as full theatre schedules for all the Noh performances in Japan.
-For the current schedule of Noh performances in Kanazawa ask at the Tourist Information Center or ask your hotel concierge.
+The excellent website The Noh has an extensive and free stock of both full plays and play synopses in both English and Japanese, as well as theatre schedules for Noh performances around Japan.
+For performances in Kanazawa, check the official Ishikawa Prefectural Noh Theatre schedule first, as ticket prices and purchase methods vary by performance.
+You can also ask at the Tourist Information Center or ask your hotel concierge for help with schedules and tickets.

-The Noh theatre stage was built from cypress wood 84 years ago
+The Noh theatre stage was built from cypress wood in 1932

-The Noh theatre stage was built from cypress wood 84 years ago
+The Noh theatre stage was built from cypress wood in 1932

 Noh Theatre Tours